kuujo/vertigo/README.md

 deploy the network to the available cluster.

 ## Clustering
-Vertigo currently provides several different clustering methods.
+Vertigo currently provides two different clustering methods.
 When networks are deployed, Vertigo will automatically detect the current Vert.x cluster type and adjust its behavior based on available features.
 The available cluster scopes are as follows:
 * `local` - *Vert.x is not clustered*.
 Vertigo will use Vert.x `SharedData` for coordination of networks and deployments will be performed via the Vert.x `Container`.
 * `cluster` - *Vert.x is clustered using the default `HazelcastClusterManager`*.
-Vertigo will deploy a special Hazelcast verticle for coordination of networks over Hazelcast data structures, but deployments will still be performed via the Vert.x `Container`.
-* `xync` - *Vert.x is clustered using the [Xync](http://github.com/kuujo/xync) platform
-  manager*.
-Vertigo will use Xync cluster-wide data structures for coordination and remote deployments will be supported by the Xync cluster manager.

-If the current Vert.x cluster is a Xync-backed cluster, Vertigo networks will be deployed across the cluster by default.
-In Vertigo, this is known as the cluster scope.
+Vertigo will coordinate networks through Hazelcast and, for network confgured for the `cluster` scope, will attempt to deploy components remotely over the event bus.

 For more information on Vertigo clustering see [how Vertigo coordinates networks](#how-vertigo-coordinates-networks)